kblincoe/kblincoe.github.io/README.md

 To add a publication, add a BibTeX entry to the references.bib file in the _bibliography folder on the source branch.
 You can also modify existing entries in this file to add additional details as needed.
 You can use the fields pdf, slides, video, award, html, and doi.
-In these fields, you can use absolute paths (if the file is stored elsewhere) or a relative path (if the file is stored in this repo).
+In these fields, you should use absolute paths as the bib file also populates the HASEL website.
-If you use a relative path, make sure you have also added the file to the repo in the appropriate folder on the source branch.
 If you add a pdf of the publication, make sure you have also included the doi field as this is a condition of most copyright agreements.

 Make sure you test locally before submitting a pull request (see instructions above).